MicrosoftDocs/sql-docs/docs/connect/odbc/using-always-encrypted-with-the-odbc-driver.md

                                                               (SQLPOINTER)SQL_SS_TYPE_MONEY, SQL_IS_INTEGER);

-// If the variable is bound as SQL_NUMERIC, additional descriptor field have to be set
+// If the variable is bound as SQL_NUMERIC, additional descriptor fields have to be set
 // var is SQL_NUMERIC_STRUCT contaning the value to be inserted

 SQLHDESC   hdesc = NULL;